 - Miguel Valvano (Queens University in Belfast); Burkholderia glycosylation

 - Elizabeth Hartland (Hudson institute in Melbourne); EPEC effector mechanism and the characterisation of effector mediated PTM targets

-- Hayley Newton (University of Melbourne); Proteomic analysis of bacterial infections
+- Hayley Newton (Monash in Melbourne); Proteomic analysis of bacterial infections

 - Justin Boddey (WEHI in Melbourne); Role of glycosylation in Malaria pathogenesis